csitstudentsguide/lab-portal/README.md

         with ( which python, which pip and python -V, pip -V ).
     12. Install Django in your virtual environment with ( pip install django ).
     13. Check Django installed properly with ( django-admin --version ).

+* Creating Django project -

+    1. Create Django project with ( django-admin startproject labPortal ).
+        This will create a Django project 'labPortal' in django-blog folder.
+        You will see 'manage.py' file in this folder.

+* Creating Django first app -

+    1. Change directory to labPortal and create Django app in this folder with ( python manage.py startapp labPortalHome ). 'labPortalHome' is your Django app.
+    2. Start Django app with ( ./manage.py runserver )
+    3. Open http://127.0.0.1:8000/ link browser to see your Django app.